 DANGER!
-Always shut off the sawmill and wait until the blade wheels have come to a complete stop before changing the blade.
-Failure to do so will result in serious injury.
+Disengage the blade and shut off the sawmill engine before changing the blade.
+Failure to do so will result in death or serious injury.

 DANGER!
-Always keep hands away from moving bandsaw blade.
-Failure to do so will result in serious injury.
+Keep hands away from moving bandsaw blade.
+Failure to do so will result in death or serious injury.

 DANGER!
-Always be aware of and take proper protective measures against rotating shafts, pulleys, fans, etc. Always stay a safe distance from rotating members and make sure that loose clothing or long hair does not engage rotating members resulting in possible injury.
+Stay a safe distance from rotating members and ensure that loose clothing or long hair does not engage rotating members resulting in possible injury.
+Failure to do so will result in death or serious injury.

 WARNING!
 Do not spin the blade wheels by hand.
-Spinning the blade wheels by hand may result in serious injury.
+Failure to do so could result in death or serious injury.

 WARNING!
-Always stop the blades when the sawmill is not cutting.
-Failure to do so may result in serious injury.
+Disengage the blade whenever the sawmill is not cutting.
+Failure to do so could result in death or serious injury.